 Time is running out!

-On July 31st the Middle Patuxent River (shown on a previous date above) flooded again and carried sediment and pollutants into the Patuxent River and Chesapeake Bay.
+Several times the Middle Patuxent River has flooded and carried sediment and pollutants into the Patuxent River and Chesapeake Bay.
 That river begins and ends in Howard County so let’s do something about it.

 Howard County’s Watershed Stewards Academy (WSA) is looking for innovative problem-solvers; people interested in serving the community by preserving and improving local water quality.